pranitastudent/Guju-FODMAP-CookBook/README.md

  <li> Create and env.py file on the root level and set up environmental variables.
 Contact the author allow for there environmental variables to be inserted otherwise your own database and collection can be created in MongoDB with the fields specified in the Schema above. </li>

- <li> Google reCAPTCHA credentials can be obtained through setting up a Google account and following through the instructions and inserting the domain name where the site will be run </li>
+ <li> Google reCAPTCHA credentials can be obtained through setting up a Google account and following through the instructions and inserting the domain name where the site will be run.</li>

  `os.environ["MONGO_DBNAME"] = 'databasename'`
  `os.environ["MONGO_URI"] = 'mongosrv added `